It seems like you can't do anything right.

-As I slowly came out of my "divorce fog", that relationship quickly ceased to exist.
-So did my marriage, which was exceedingly more toxic than the friendship.
-I learned a valuable lesson in both of these experiences: Introspection and distance provides invaluable clarity.
+As I slowly came out of my "divorce fog", that relationship quickly ceased to exist, and so did my marriage, which was exceedingly more toxic than the friendship.
+I learned a valuable lesson in both of these experiences: Introspection and distance provide invaluable clarity.

-I came across a blog, 5 Signs You're In A Toxic Relationship, by Yvette Bowlin, who eloquently summed up what it means to be in a toxic relationship.
-"Toxic doesn't only entail obvious damage like physical abuse, stealing, or name-calling.
+I came across a blog, 5 Signs You're In A Toxic Relationship, by Yvette Bowlin, who eloquently summed up what it means to be in a toxic relationship: "Toxic doesn't only entail obvious damage like physical abuse, stealing, or name-calling.
 It also represents all the internal turmoil that results from an unhealthy relationship."

-Not only could I relate to many of these things, but felt compelled to share some of the things I have learned along the way not only from my own personal experiences but from those whom I help(ed).
+Not only could I relate to many of these things, but felt compelled to share some of the things I have learned along the way not only from my own personal experiences but from those whom I help(ed):

-It seems like you can't do anything right.
-The other person constantly puts you down as not good enough.
+"The other person constantly puts you down as not good enough.
 They mock your personality, and you feel ashamed most of the time.
 You only feel pardoned when you take on the traits of the person doing the condemning or judging.
-Belittling makes you feel less than and takes away your power and inner strength.
+Belittling makes you feel less than and takes away your power and inner strength," says Bowlin.

 When you are in agreement with the other person, the relationship is going well.
 When you disagree, relationship strife bubbles to the top and the relationship becomes uncomfortable.
 Ask yourself the following questions:

 - Do they bring out the good in you?

 - Do you find that you become more negative while in their presence?